It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

 Other Fruit Juices

-There are more fruits in this world than just apples and oranges.
-Why not think about some other fruits to throw into the mix?
+There are more fruits in this world than just apple juice and orange juice. and while citrus fruit is great why not think about some other fruits to throw into the mix?

 Cranberry juice is believed to help protect against Urinary Tract Infections (UTIs).
 It can help to prevent bacteria from adhering to the urinary tract, thus helping to prevent a UTI.
 Although one review article looked at 24 different studies that investigate this and found studies reporting that cranberry juice had no effect on UTIs; your mileage may vary.